Kirurumu Serengeti Camps

 - Optional hot air balloon trips from central Serengeti

-The 7 traditional canvas guest tents have large gauze windows and either double or twin beds draped with white mosquito netting.
+Both camps have seven traditional canvas guest tents have large gauze windows and either double or twin beds draped with white mosquito netting.
 Hurricane lamps are on the bedside table.
+The tents at North and South Camp are slightly larger than at Central Camp,

 A wonderful old wooden chest acts as a safety box and table in one, and there is a luggage rack at the foot of the bed.

-There is clothes hanging storage, a table and chairs, and at the rear of the tent is an en-suite bathroom with a safari bucket shower and chemical loo.
+There is clothes hanging storage, a table and chairs, and at the rear of the tent is an en-suite bathroom with, at Central Camp, a safari bucket shower and chemical loo.
+North and South Camp has solar heated showers.

 There is also a shaded deck at the front of the tent with ample space for a table and a pair of chairs.